Italian cable car plunges to the ground, killing at least 9

 Published

-A mountaintop cable car plunged to the ground in northern Italy on Sunday, killing at least nine people and sending two children to the hospital.Full Article
+A mountaintop cable car plunged to the ground in northern Italy on Sunday, killing at least nine people and sending two children to the hospital, authorities said.Full Article

 Published

-A mountaintop cable car plunged to the ground in northern Italy on Sunday, killing at least nine people and sending two children to the hospital.Full Article
+A mountaintop cable car plunged to the ground in northern Italy on Sunday, killing at least nine people and sending two children to the hospital, authorities said.Full Article

 There was a horrific cable car accident in Italy Sunday ... and at least 8 people died.
 The car -- which connects Italy's Maggiore..